 The next section of Google Chrome vs. Brave Browser is the security both browsers are implemented with.
 Regarding the core of both browsers, I don’t see many differences because both are based on the same project.

-Google Chrome, by default, comes with the standard protection, which warns the user about phishing, harmful downloads, and extensions.
+Google Chrome, by default, comes with standard protection, which warns the user about phishing, harmful downloads, and extensions.
 The enhanced protection can be enabled, which offers more protective protection against all the dangerous events.

 Brave by default also comes with the standard protection enabled, which blocks phishing attacks.
 The aggressive protection can be enabled for stronger protection.